RIP Manny’s: A big piece of NYC music history was just cleared for demolition

 Manny’s operated at the site for 74 years and was frequently cited by notable musicians as the place where they purchased their first instruments.
 In a book about the store, Paul Simon talks about getting his first guitar there at the age of 14.
 Even though the store itself has been gone for eight years, music fans still visit the site often and post pictures to its unofficial Facebook page.

-New York’s Landmarks Preservation Commission sometimes offers landmark protection to buildings that hold a special historical significance, as it did for the Stonewall Inn—the birthplace of the gay-rights movement—in 2015, but it’s a lengthy process, and it’s unclear if the former Manny’s site would rise to a level city officials would consider worthy of such protection.
-I reached out to the commission to ask if any efforts are under way, but haven’t heard back.CZ
+New York’s Landmarks Preservation Commission sometimes offers landmark protection to buildings that hold a special historical significance, as it did for the Stonewall Inn—the birthplace of the gay-rights movement—in 2015, but that’s a lengthy process, and landmark designation can’t prevent work from taking place on a permit that’s already been issued.
+(It’s also unclear if the former Manny’s site would even rise to a level city officials would consider worthy of such protection.)
+A spokeswoman for the landmarks commission told me the agency has not received any requests to evaluate the building.